What is the Criteria for 70% TBI Disability Rating?

 VA Schedule of Rating Criteria for 70% TBI Disability Rating

 The VA Schedule of Ratings breaks down disabilities into different categories.
-Firstly, each category contains groups of medical problems.
-Secondly, each group contains a list of disabilities, and each disability has its own diagnostic code.
+First, each category contains groups of medical problems.
+Second, each group contains a list of disabilities.
+Each disability has its own diagnostic code.
 Thirdly, every diagnostic code specifies the symptoms required for various ratings.
 For example, the 8045 diagnostic code covers residuals of Traumatic Brain Injury (TBI).
+However, it is important to note that if one or more manifestations of service-connected TBI would qualify the veteran for a higher disability rating when evaluated separately, that higher rating should be assigned.

 How is a TBI disability rated?